pregnault/samplelim/README.md

-source code of the R package `{volesti}` 1.1.2-6 has been forked from its [GitHub repository](https://github.com/GeomScale/volesti/releases/tag/v1.1.2-6) and has served as a basis for developing `{samplelim}`.
+source code of the R package `{volesti}` 1.1.2-6 has been forked from its [GitHub repository](https://github.com/GeomScale/volesti/releases/tag/v1.1.2-6) as a basis for developing `{samplelim}`.

-The C++ library `{volesti}` provides efficient implementations of several MCMC algorithms for sampling high-dimensional polytopes and estimating their volumes.
-Its R package counterpart includes a subset of these algorithms among which, the BiW.
+The C++ library `{volesti}` provides efficient implementations of different MCMC algorithms for sampling high-dimensional polytopes and estimating their volumes.
+Its R package counterpart includes a subset of these algorithms including the BiW.

-The modifications and additions made by `{samplelim}` (compared to `{volesti}` 1.1.2-6) include:
+The modifications and additions in `{samplelim}` with respect to `{volesti}` 1.1.2-6 include:

 - the removal of the bound on the number of reflections for the BiW ;
 - the introduction of the MiW.
-More precisely, its implementation in `{samplelim}` is an optimized, C++ encoded version of the algorithm implemented in pure R programming in `{limsolve}` ;
+Its implementation in `{samplelim}` is an optimized, C++ encoded version of the algorithm implemented in pure R programming language in `{limsolve}` ;
-- support functions inspired by `{limsolve}` making their users to be able to master `{samplelim}` very easily.
+- support functions inspired by `{limsolve}` that allow users an easy handling.

 `{samplelim}` does not aim at replacing nor competing `{volesti}`, which offers high-quality contents that are not covered by `{samplelim}`.
 We